tenzir/events/README.md

 # Tenzir Events

-This repository contains slides and supplementary materials from events that we attended.
+This repository contains slides and supplementary materials from events where we presented a talk.

 Slides (in reverse-chronological order):

+- [Suricon][suricon22] - November 2022
 - [The Data Thread][datathread22] - June 2022
 - [Potsdam Conference on National CyberSecurity][potsdam22] - Jun 2022
 - [The International Conference on the EU Cyber Act][iceca22] - May 2022